AstroNvim/docs/docs/Configuration/override_formats.md

   -- desc setting is stored by vim.keymap.set() as a part of opts table in vim lua module n = {
     -- second key is the lefthand side of the map
-    -- BUffer
+    -- Buffer
     ["<leader>bb"] = { "<cmd>tabnew<cr>", desc = "New tab" },
     ["<leader>bc"] = { "<cmd>BufferLinePickClose<cr>", desc = "Pick to close" },
     ["<leader>bj"] = { "<cmd>BufferLinePick<cr>", desc = "Pick to jump" },
+    -- a table with the `name` key will register with which-key if it's available -- this an easy way to add menu titles in which-key ["<leader>b"] = { name = "Buffer" },
     -- quick save
     -- ["<C-s>"] = { ":w!<cr>", desc = "Save File" },  -- change description but the same command
   },
   t = {
     -- setting a mapping to false will disable it
     -- ["<esc>"] = false,
-  },
-},
--- Modify which-key registration (this is parsed after mapping) ["which-key"] = {
-  -- Add bindings which show up as group name
-  --
-  -- Don't create settings for key mapping here.
-Such mapping becomes usable -- only via slow which-key interface (not usable via native fast vim key -- mapping)
-  --
-  -- which-key will pick up defined vim key mappings, if defined with desc. register_mappings = {
-    -- first key is the mode, n == normal mode n = {
-      -- second key is the prefix, <leader> prefixes ["<leader>"] = {
-        -- third key is the key to bring up next level and its displayed name in which-key top level ["b"] = { name = "Buffer" },
-      },
-    },
   },
 },
 ```